cilium/cilium/Documentation/network/servicemesh/ingress-to-gateway/http-migration.rst

 .. literalinclude:: ../../../../examples/kubernetes/gateway/http-migration.yaml

-The above example creates a Gateway named ``cilium`` that listens on port 80 for HTTP traffic.
+The above example creates a Gateway named ``cilium-gateway`` that listens on port 80 for HTTP traffic.
 Two routes are defined, one for ``/details`` to the ``details`` service, and one for ``/`` to the ``productpage`` service.